panteLx/easynews-plus-plus/README.md

 2. **Language First**: Prioritizes content with your preferred language, then sorts by quality and size.
 3. **Size First**: Sorts primarily by file size (largest first), then quality, then language.
 4. **Date First**: Prioritizes newest content first, with secondary sorting by quality and language.

-5. **Relevance First**: Sorts by API relevance score, which typically finds the best matches to your search terms.
+**All options use the same relevance-first API search, then sort results locally**

 You can select your preferred sorting method in the addon configuration page.
 For optimal language prioritization, the "Language First" option works best when you've also set your preferred language.

 ### Why is there a 50-stream limit?

-The addon limits results to the top 50 highest quality streams to:
+~~The addon limits results to the top 50 highest quality streams to:~~

-1. Prevent media player overload
+~~1.
+Prevent media player overload~~
-2. Optimize performance and response times
+~~2.
+Optimize performance and response times~~
-3. Focus on quality over quantity
+~~3.
+Focus on quality over quantity~~
-4. Streamline the user experience
+~~4.
+Streamline the user experience~~

-After quality sorting, the top 50 streams will represent the best available options, making additional results unnecessary.
+~~After quality sorting, the top 50 streams will represent the best available options, making additional results unnecessary.~~

+This limit was removed in version 2.4.0.

 ### How does the language filter work?